abbaspour/replate/readme.md

 - Generate `index.html` that loads a root React bundle, defines a #root element, and fetches `/auth_config.json` at startup to init Auth0.
 - Implement an AuthProvider component exposing isAuthenticated, user, login, logout, getAccessTokenSilently.
 - Implement ProtectedRoute that waits for Auth0 to initialize and then either renders children or triggers loginWithRedirect.
-- Keep configuration externalized in public/auth_config.json; do not hardcode client IDs or domains.
+- Keep configuration externalized in public/auth_config.json; do not hardcode client IDs or domain names.

 ## Authorization Model